raju-120/doctor-portal-client/README.md

 ## Backend
 * Nodejs
 * ExpressJs
-* MongoDb for data-base
+* MongoDB for database
-* Json Web Token
+* JSONWebToken
 * Vercel

 ##payments

-* Stripes as a payment getway
+* Stripes as a payment gateway